275 Pentonville Road,

 The building is now in use as the Scala nightclub, with concerts and live performances.
 A church uses the former stage area, and the snooker club still occupies the former stalls area.

-Overshadowed for many years by the Kings Cross regeneration scheme, the future of this building is still uncertain, although the 2008 regeneration of St. Pancras Station as an International Eurostar destination has brought more respectable life into this once seedy area of the city.
+Overshadowed for many years by the King’s Cross regeneration scheme, the future of this building is still uncertain, although the 2008 regeneration of St. Pancras Station as an International Eurostar destination and the restoration of King’s Cross Railway Station in 2013 has brought more respectable life into this once seedy area of the city.

 Just login to your account and subscribe to this theater